-A groundbreaking six-part series that uplifts and amplifies the voices and experiences of Black and Brown Yoga teachers
+State of Union Yoga is a groundbreaking community that uplifts and amplifies the voices and experiences of Black and Brown Yoga teachers

 Dismantle & Disrupt

 Do you want to see a community space where the Black cultural experience can be discussed safely?

 Do you wish to see the yoga industry engaged in social justice work but don’t know how to use your platform or are afraid you’ll get it wrong?

 Are you a studio or brand owner who wants to elevate representation of Black, Indigenous, People of Color (BIPOC) in your space?

 In an industry where Black yogis have far too often been invisible, this is a call to action for our yoga communities to create positive change through meaningful dialogue.

 The State of Union Yoga was created by Black and Brown yoga teachers, as an act of conscious protest to uplift and amplify BIPOC and their voices within the yoga community.